-(b) In determining whether to appoint a

-(b) The court shall appoint a [child's attorney or a] [best interests attorney, the court shall consider] unless the child's circumstances and the court's needs for information and assistance in the particular proceeding make the appointment of a [best interests attorney] [child's attorney] appropriate.
-The court shall consider such factors as the child's age and developmental level, any desire for an attorney expressed by the child, whether the child has expressed objectives
+(b) In determining whether to appoint a child's attorney or a best interests attorney, the court shall consider the child's circumstances and the court's needs for information and assistance in the particular proceeding.
+The court shall consider such factors as the child's developmental level, any desire for an attorney expressed by the child, any objectives in the proceedings expressed by the child, and the value of an independent advocate for the child's best interests.